Chloe brings sporty chic to Paris Fashion Week

 In front of an audience including actresses Jada Pinkett Smith and Fan Bingbing, models also wore airy tops, some baring shoulders, and Keller's various takes on denim: usually shorts and skirts tied with drawstring and frayed at the edges.

 Short dresses came in lace.
-Long floaty dresses and tops, a Chloe staple, were also on show in white, pastel and rainbow colours, with tassels swinging at the front and on the sides.
-Footwear consisted of colourful sandals with multiple straps.
+Long floaty dresses and tops, a Chloe staple, were also on show in white, pastel and rainbow colors, with tassels swinging at the front and on the sides.
+Footwear consisted of colorful sandals with multiple straps.

 Fashionistas said Chloe, known of late for its 1970s-inspired designs, was nodding to the 1990s for next spring.